benjaminion/upgrading-ethereum-book/src/book.md

 In each case, except for deposits, the fork version is [also incorporated](/part3/helper/accessors#get_domain) before signing.
 Deposits are valid across forks, but other messages are not.
 Note that this would allow validators to participate, if they wish, in two independent forks of the beacon chain without fear of being slashed.

+See the [BLS signatures](/part2/building_blocks/signatures) chapter for more information.

 ##### Aggregator selection

 The remaining four types, suffixed `_PROOF` are not used directly in the beacon chain specification.
 They [were introduced](https://github.com/ethereum/consensus-specs/pull/1615) to implement [attestation subnet validations](https://github.com/ethereum/consensus-specs/issues/1595) for denial of service resistance.
 The technique was [extended](https://github.com/ethereum/consensus-specs/pull/2266) to sync committees with the Altair upgrade.